paulelian-tabarant/paulelian-tabarant.github.io/_projects/personal-website.md

 ---
 date: 01-07-2018
-year: 2018
-title: Personal website development
+title: Development of this website
 ---

-I started engaging in learning a bit more about front-end web development during this summer, while taking the opportunity to make my own personal resume webpage.
-Styling has been done thanks to the Bootstrap.css framework as well as the LESS stylesheet language.
-Javascript part uses jQuery.js.
+I started engaging in learning a bit more about front-end web development during summer 2018, while taking the opportunity to make my own portfolio webpage.
+Styling has been done thanks to the Bootstrap framework as well as the Sass stylesheet language.

+Sections of the website (Presentation, Experience, Projects and Skills) are stored inside static files (`.yml` for skills, and `Markdown` for others) and inserted inside the main page using `Liquid` templating language and some filters.
+The website is deployed on Github pages using [Jekyll](https://jekyllrb.com).